jarrettmeyer/jarrettmeyer.github.io/_posts/2017-12-05-rdbms-fundamentals-third-normal-form.md

 Each `zip_code` value should be unique.

 This is our many-to-many table for cities and ZIP codes.
+A ZIP code can have multiple cities, and a city can have multiple ZIP codes.
 The ZIP code for 46204 is only Indianapolis.
 The ZIP code for 46224 has both Indianapolis and Speedway addresses.

 | city2zip_code_key | city_key | zip_code_key |
 | :--: | :--: | :--: |